 Creator's Pet: Apex is this in the eyes of many critics.
 She is supposedly one of the smartest people on Murderworld, but she was only successful because everybody she went against grabbed Idiot Ball much bigger than the one she's carrying around and because stronger characters have been subjected to The Worf Effect to make her look cooler.
 Also, Deathlocket, one of series initial Ensemble Darkhorses has been turned into satellite character, that only exist to make Apex look that much more interesting.
 Apex is also the only character narrative two issues, while some established characters (like Mettle, Red Raven and Juston) haven't got a single one before they died.

-Cammi is another one - while nobody denies she is an experienced survivalist and Badass, she is also set up as an team leader in second arc and other characters, including those who actually are experienced leaders (Nico Minoru, Reptil), follow her without a question.
+Cammi is another one - while nobody denies she is an experienced survivalist and Badass, she is also set up more prominently than others.

 Other Braddock Academy kids, especially Cullen Bloodstone and Anachronism, are this to certain point too, because, with exception of Cammi, other characters rarely get a chance to show any initiative and are constantly Demoted to Extra and subjected to Worf Effect to make them look better.